When And Where To Watch Cristiano Ronaldo In Action Online SonyLiv On TV Sony Ten Network In India

 Here are the details of when and where to watch the Al Nassr vs Abha football match online and on TV In India:

-When will the Al Nassr vs Abha King Cup of Champions Quarter-Final match start ?
+When will the Al Nassr vs Abha Saudi Pro League match start ?

-The Al Nassr vs Abha King Cup of Champions match will start at 8:00 pm IST on 14th March, 2023.
+The Al Nassr vs Abha Saudi Pro League match will start at 11:00 pm IST on 18th March, 2023.

-Where the Al Nassr vs Abha King Cup of Champions Quarter-Final will be played ?
+Where the Al Nassr vs Abha Saudi Pro League match will be played ?

 The football match between Al Nassr and Abha will be played at Mrsool Park in Riyadh, Saudi Arabia.

-Where I can live stream the King Cup of Champions Quarter-Final match between Al Nassr and Abha online in India?
+Where I can live stream the Saudi Pro League match between Al Nassr and Abha online in India?

 The Al Nassr vs Abha match can be streamed live on the OTT app Shahid-MBC and on the SonyLIV app.
 Sony Ten Network will telecast the match in India.